Did you know that dogs can also suffer from obsessive-compulsive disorders? In this article we tell you all about this pathology.

 Therefore, in all exceptional cases, such as the bull terriers mentioned above, the best veterinarians and owners can do for now is to say that a dog “may have autism”.

-In order for a dog to be provisionally diagnosed with autism, he must exhibit atypical repetitive behaviors and some degree of impairment of social interaction with other dogs or people.
+In order for a dog to be provisionally diagnosed with autism, it must exhibit atypical repetitive behaviors and some degree of impairment of social interaction with other dogs or people.
 Additionally, a veterinarian must first rule out other conditions that could be responsible for the clinical manifestations observed.

 2. Protection of objects, a clear obsessive-compulsive disorder